datacarpentry/python-ecology-lesson/setup.md

 > which will give you everything in a single compressed file.
 > You'll need to unzip this file after downloading it.
 >
-> Or download each file indvidually with the following links:
+> Or download each file individually with the following links:
 >
 > - [surveys.csv](https://ndownloader.figshare.com/files/10717177)
 > - [species.csv](https://ndownloader.figshare.com/files/3299483)